I. Purpose

 The introductory page to each simulation and the pages of the

-simulaiton also describes the concepts involved.
+simulation also describes the concepts involved.
 Books and other web

 links are also included.

-The simulations that are part of this Phys-Astro Sims site
+The simulations that are part of this PhysAstro Sims site

 were originally written for the project entitled ISAW (pronounced "I

 II.
-Current Simulations and Associated Activities
+The Simulations and Associated Activities

 III.
 Using The Activities